North Carolina Eminent Domain Lawyer

 - The taking of land that results in the division of the property into smaller parcels that may not be used efficiently.

-If the government is threatening to take away your land and you feel you are not being treated fairly, you may need North Carolina eminent domain lawyer on your side.
+If the government is threatening to take away your land and you feel you are not being treated fairly, you may need a North Carolina eminent domain lawyer on your side.
 You may need the Law Offices of James Scott Farrin.
-Contact us and we'll see if we can help.
+Contact us and we’ll see if we can help.
 There is no charge for the initial conversation.